rustudorcalin/etcd-monitoring-with-prometheus-and-rancher/README.md

 ![14](images/14-rancher-prometheus-logs-ok.png)

 If you are not used to logs that much, you can check the same from Prometheus server.
-Access its external IP address and here you can see if the configuration reload was succesfull or not (below screenshot has the bad config loaded).
+Access its external IP address and here you can see if the configuration reload was successful or not (below screenshot has the bad config loaded).

 ![15](images/15-rancher-prometheus-ui.png)